irods-contrib/metalnx-msi/README.md

 ![alt text]
 [1]
 [1]: docs/IMAGES/emc_metalnx_logo.png

 Metalnx MSI is a set of microservices designed to work alongside the iRODS ([integrated Rule-Oriented Data System][irods]).
-It provides tools to enable automatic metadata extraction from a specific file types.
+It provides tools to enable automatic metadata extraction from a specific file types, list of all microservices installed in the grid as well as the MSI package version installed in the system.

-## Latest Version
-1.0

 ## Supported file types